Data logger

 A data logger (also datalogger or data recorder) is an electronic device that records data over time or about location either with a built-in instrument or sensor or via external instruments and sensors.
 Increasingly, but not entirely, they are based on a digital processor (or computer), and called digital data loggers (DDL).
 They generally are small, battery-powered, portable, and equipped with a microprocessor, internal memory for data storage, and sensors.
 Some data loggers interface with a personal computer and use software to activate the data logger and view and analyze the collected data, while others have a local interface device (keypad, LCD) and can be used as a stand-alone device.

-Data loggers vary from general-purpose types for a range of measurement applications to very specific devices for measuring in one environment or application type only.
-It is common for general purpose types to be programmable; however, many remain as static machines with only a limited number or no changeable parameters.
+Data loggers vary from general-purpose devices for various measurement applications to very specific devices for measuring in one environment or application type only.
+While it is common for general-purpose types to be programmable, many remain static machines with only a limited number or no changeable parameters.
 Electronic data loggers have replaced chart recorders in many applications.

-One of the primary benefits of using data loggers is the ability to automatically collect data on a 24-hour basis.
+One primary benefit of using data loggers is their ability to automatically collect data on a 24-hour basis.
 Upon activation, data loggers are typically deployed and left unattended to measure and record information for the duration of the monitoring period.
 This allows for a comprehensive, accurate picture of the environmental conditions being monitored, such as air temperature and relative humidity.

 The cost of data loggers has been declining over the years as technology improves and costs are reduced.
-Simple single-channel data loggers cost as little as $25.
-More complicated loggers may cost hundreds or thousands of dollars.
+Simple single-channel data loggers can cost as little as $25, while more complicated loggers may cost hundreds or thousands of dollars.